 Skin cancer is the most commonly diagnosed cancer in the United States.
 Precise estimates of basal cell and squamous cell carcinomas are not available since non-melanoma skin cancers are not required to be reported to cancer registries.
 Based on data from the Medical Expenditure Panel Survey, a 2015 study estimated that about 4.3 million U.S. adults were treated for NMSC annually between 2007 and 2011.
-This finding aligns with a 2013 study that used U.S. and Australian data to compare melanoma incidence; after accounting for population size differences, it estimated that 4.3 million NMSC cases were treated in the U.S. in 2010.18 The incidence of NMSC increases with age,19-21 and is more common in men than in women.19-21 Incidence appears to be increasing over time, possibly related to increased exposure to ultraviolet (UV) radiation, increased detection, and increased longevity.
-NMSC ranks fifth among the most costly cancers to treat according to Medicare claims data.22 an average of 382 NMSC deaths per year (about 3 per 100,000 for males and 1 per 100,000 for females) for 1998-2005.23 Although NMSC mortality is elevated among immunocompromised individuals, death from these cancers is relatively uncommon in the general population.^{6, 24}
+This finding aligns with a 2013 study that used U.S. and Australian data to compare melanoma incidence; after accounting for population size differences, it estimated that 4.3 million NMSC cases were treated in the U.S. in 2010.17 The incidence of NMSC increases with age, 18-20 and is more common in men than in women.
+18-20 Incidence appears to be increasing over time, possibly related to increased exposure to ultraviolet (UV) radiation, increased detection, and increased longevity.
+NMSC ranks fifth among the most costly cancers to treat according to Medicare claims data.21

+Reliable estimates of NMSC mortality are not available for the U.S., but Australia has reported an average of 382 NMSC deaths per year (about 3 per 100,000 for males and 1 per 100,000 for females) for 1998-2005.22 Although NMSC mortality is elevated among immunocompromised individuals, death from these cancers is relatively uncommon in the general population.^{6, 23}